 Example of a clear question: “How would you describe the call?“

-As you can see from the examples above, the same question can be asked in a much simpler and clearer way, making it more likely that everyone will be able to answer the question easily.
+As you can see from the examples above, the same question can be asked in a much simpler and straightforward way, making it more likely for everyone to answer the questions easily.

 3. Making Your Survey Too Long

 If your survey has more than a few questions, there’s a chance that you will lose your readers’ initial commitment to complete the survey.
-Your respondents will either leave the survey unfinished or they will give random answers simply to get it over with.
+Your respondents will either leave the survey unfinished or give random answers to get it over with.

-That’s why it’s important to choose the quality of your questions rather than using a huge quantity of questions to gather the information you need.
-For example, customer satisfaction is usually measured with Net Promoter Score (NPS) which is simply a one question survey.
+That’s why it’s essential to choose quality questions rather than a huge quantity to gather the information you need.
+For example, customer satisfaction is usually measured with Net Promoter Score (NPS), simply a one-question survey.

 Do your best to keep your survey as short and precise as possible.
 Research shows that over 72% of survey respondents want to spend only 6-10 minutes on a survey.

-The more questions in the survey, the higher the response times, and the less likely the respondents are to complete the survey.
+The more questions in the survey, the higher the response times.
+It makes customers less likely to complete the survey.